September 30, 2019

-Minimalist photography is a genre of photography that captures a scene using limited, or minimal, elements.
+Minimalist photography captures a scene using limited, or minimal, elements.
 Color, lines, patterns, shapes, and textures can play a big part in these types of photos.

 Closely related to family photography, newborn photography focuses specifically on capturing images of newborn babies.
 This type of photography can include the parent(s), but can also capture the child alone in a cozy or cute setting.

 Many newborn photographers have a studio space set up to ensure the safety and well-being of the baby while photos are being taken.
-Props and accessories, as well as adorable or creative outfits, are a staple part of these types of photos.
+Props and accessories are staples.

 Newborns may be captured when awake, although many are photographed while sleeping and easier to pose.
 Anne Geddes is a well-known baby photographer, recognized worldwide for her iconic images of newborns and babies.

-Photographs taken at night fall under the category of night photography.
-Camera settings must be adjusted and sometimes special techniques must be used in order to capture images in these low lit conditions.
+All photos taken at night fall under the category of night photography.
+Camera settings must be adjusted and sometimes special techniques are used in order to capture images in these low lit conditions.

-Long exposures and time-lapses are popular techniques used in night photography, as is light painting and spiral photography.
+Long exposures and time-lapses are popular techniques, as is light painting and spiral photography.
 Astrophotography and Milky Way photography can belong to this genre of photography as well.

 Besides capturing the night sky, other common subject matter in night photography includes city skylines, industrial scenes and factories, fireworks, nightlife or live concerts, roads, lit caves, abandoned buildings or bodies of water lit by moonlight, lighting, lava, aurora borealis or aurora australis, amusement park rides, lit aircraft, bioluminescence, and other creative sources of light.

-A subset of family photography, pet photography focuses on capturing loved two-legged and four-legged friends.
-Birds, cats, dogs, horses, bunnies, hamsters, and even fish can be captured in a portrait manner for the family to cherish.
+A subset of family photography, pet photography focuses on capturing beloved two-legged and four-legged friends.
+Birds, cats, dogs, horses, bunnies, hamsters, and even fish can be captured in a portrait manner for a family to cherish.